mazinb/abexp/Readme.md

 1. Express.js - For building the API server.
 2. Axios - For making HTTP requests to external APIs.
+3. dotenv - For loading the API key from the .env file
+4. body-parser - For handling data sent to the server

+## Configuration

+Before running the server, make sure to create a `.env` file and set your API key.

 ## Contributing